As you all may have cleverly deduced, it's almost Christmas.

 This youtube video shows all of the Doctor Who theme-songs to date (I think)

-Sylvester McCoy's 1987-1989 and Paul McGann's 1996 themes win the prize for being the weirdest (although, they are still strangely awesome) and my favourite is David Tennant's 2007 theme.
+Sylvester McCoy's 1987-1989 and Paul McGann's 1996 themes win the prize for being the weirdest (although, they are still strangely awesome) and my favourite is David Tennant's 2007 theme. - The Musketeers - The BBC certainly got this intro right, it's fast-paced and exciting and the music is by Murray Gold - composer of the Doctor Who Soundtrack.

 http://www.dailymotion.com/video/x1azrzq_the-musketeers-opening-credits_creation